thingsboard/thingsboard.github.io/docs/user-guide/ui/plugins.md

 ![image](/images/user-guide/ui/plugin-details.png)

-You are also able to review plugin life-cycle events, stats and errors during message processing.
+You are also able to review plugin life-cycle events, stats, and errors during message processing.
 Please note that in case of frequent errors the error messages are sampled.

 ![image](/images/user-guide/ui/plugin-events.png)